siba-x-prasad/DataStructureAlgorithm-Playground/ReadMe/Array.md

 26) Sort an Array using the Quicksort algorithm
 27) Find the first non-repeating element in a given array of integers
 28) Sub arrays with equal 1s and 0s
-29) Rearrange the array in alternating positive and negative items  Find if there is any subarray with a sum equal to zero
+29) Rearrange the array in alternating positive and negative items  Find if there is any sub array with a sum equal to zero
 30) Find the Largest sum contiguous Sub array
 31) Find the factorial of a large number
 32) Find Maximum Product Sub array